 Recognizing When Procrastination Needs Professional Intervention

-You might need to seek professional help if your procrastination is constant and disrupts your daily life, relationships, and emotional well-being.
+You might need professional help if procrastination is constant and disrupts your daily life, relationships, and emotional well-being.
 This chronic hesitation often stems from deeper psychological issues like anxiety or depression, which can be effectively addressed with therapies such as Cognitive Behavioral Therapy (CBT).
 If you find yourself overwhelmed with guilt, shame, or feelings of inadequacy due to procrastination, it’s essential to contemplate therapeutic assistance to foster healthier habits and improve your mental health.

 Chronic Procrastination Impact